Internships

 • It is essential that you arrive on time throughout the semester and adhere to the agreed upon schedule.
 All hours must be completed within the established timeframe.

-• In the case of illness or other circumstances beyond your control, inform your faculty supervisor AND site supervisor immediately (before your scheduled time of arrival) and arrange with your supervisor to make up the missed hours as soon as possible.
+• In the case of illness or other circumstances beyond your control, inform the Internship Liaison AND site supervisor immediately (before your scheduled time of arrival) and arrange with your supervisor to make up the missed hours as soon as possible.

 • Carefully follow all instructions from your site supervisor and internship coordinator.

-• Maintain regular contact via email or in person with your faculty supervisor.
+• Maintain regular contact in person with your faculty supervisor during class time, as well as regular check-ins with the Internship Liaison.

-• Submit weekly reports, work logs, and the final assignment on time.
+• Submit all reports, work logs, and assignments within the specified deadlines, as per course syllabus.

 Summary